barsikus007/config/nix/README.md

 - parse nix files for pkgs (or do it via nix script)
 - better way to work with functions in shell.nix
 - GUI
-  - move badapple gif and mp3 outsude of git (or genereate them idk)
   - obs
     - quick replay (import scenes)
       - battery/ac based quality